andreipfeiffer/css-in-js/README.md

 Support for defining __styles as strings__, using ES Tagged Templates:

 - uses `kebab-case` for property names, just like plain CSS syntax;
-- enables easier migration from plain CSS to CSS-in-JS, because we don't have to completely re-write your styles;
+- enables easier migration from plain CSS to CSS-in-JS, because we don't have to completely re-write the styles;
-- requires installing additional code editor plugin(s) for [syntax highlight and code completion](#2-dx), otherwise your code would look like a plain `string`;
+- requires installing additional code editor plugin(s) for [syntax highlight and code completion](#2-dx), otherwise our code would look like a plain `string`;
 - requires an additional step to parse the string and convert it to JS, which can be done either at built time (slower builds), or at runtime (slightly larger payload);

 [⬆️ to overview](#overview)